-The Pattison Brothers became known for their lavish spending… Their luxurious Edinburgh offices were clad in marble and each brother owned a spacious townhouse and grand country retreat.
-Their company employed more than 150 salesmen – more than any of their competitors and during one campaign they gave away 500 parrots that had been trained to say ‘Buy Pattison’s Whisky’.
-Their advertising bill in 1898 alone was a staggering £60,000.
+The Brothers soon became known for their lavish lifestyle with marble-clad offices, spacious townhouse accommodation and grand country retreats.
+In their heyday they employed more than 150 salesmen and even sent 500 parrots, trained to say ‘Buy Pattison’s Whisky’, to their stockists.
+Their advertising bill for 1898 alone was a staggering £60,000.

-In 1901 Robert Pattison was jailed for 18 months for fraud and embezzlement and his brother Walter, jailed for nine.
+As a result of the crash, Robert Pattison was jailed for 18 months for fraud and embezzlement while his brother Walter, got 9.
 The ‘Pattison’s Whisky’ brand disappeared forever and left behind a vastly changed landscape.
-Pattisons largest competitor was the Distillers Company Ltd (DCL) who were able to ride out the worst of the crash and snap up Pattison assets at bargain prices – leaving themselves in a much strengthened position (DCL went on to become Diageo – the biggest Spirits company in the world).
+Pattisons largest competitor at the time was the Distillers Company Ltd (DCL) who were able to ride out the worst of the crash and snap up Pattison assets at bargain prices – leaving them in a much strengthened position when the dust settled (DCL went on to become Diageo – the biggest Spirits company in the world).
 Others though, were not so fortunate…

-BenRiach was forced to close in 1900 and remained thus for 65 long years.
-Only it’s proximity to sister distillery Longmorn saved it from complete extinction – Longmorn had no malting floor and used the facilities at BenRiach next door, saving it from demolition.
-Then in 1965, during a new whisky boom, new distilleries were being built and old ones re-opened… and so production began again at BenRiach.
-Today the distillery is independently owned by the BenRiach Distillery Company who have since expanded by securing both GlenDronach and Glengassaugh distilleries in 2008 and 2013 respectively.
+BenRiach was forced to close in 1900 and remained silent for 65 long years.
+Only it’s proximity to sister distillery Longmorn saved it from complete demolition with its malting floor still in regular use.
+Then, in 1965, a new whisky boom saw new distilleries being built and old ones re-opened… Production resumed at BenRiach and has carried on uninterrupted ever since.
+Today the distillery is independently owned by the BenRiach Distillery Company who have recently expanded by purchasing both the GlenDronach and Glengassaugh distilleries in 2008 and 2013 respectively.